 These have been used at BUD/S for a decade-plus and have been a go-to boot in the Teams.

 It is not the lightest or most hi-tech but will always get the job done.

 These boots have been worn by thousands of BUD/S candidates and hundreds of Team Guys over the years.

 The Bates Durashock is an all-around workhorse for about any situation.

 The Vasque Juxt was used on the mission to destroy Osama Bin-Laden.

-Then hang them up in the drying cage and put a fan on them to dry out quicker.
-The worst thing you can do is leave your shoes covered with mud and sea water and then leave them in the shade with the inserts still in them.
-You will
+Then I’d hang them up in the drying cage and put a fan on them to dry out quicker.
+The worst thing you can do is leave your shoes covered with mud and seawater and then leave them in the shade with the inserts still in them.

-If you wanted to do a quick run on the beach these would be great for training.
+If you want to do a quick run on the beach, these would be great for training.

-The jungle boots were issued in the SEAL Teams in the 1980s to jungle deployed units.
+The new Altama Boots were issued in the SEAL Teams in the 1980s to jungle deployed units.
 They are also issued to all SEALs deployed in Iraq.
-Lightweight, drain well.
+They’re lightweight and drain well.